h-tex/eleventy-plugin-citations/README.md

 Now, you could probably do some weird gymnastics to compile a Markdown file with all your content that you then feed back into eleventy
 (thanks [@DmitrySharabin](https://github.com/DmitrySharabin) for the idea!), but that sounded quite contorted.

-The way this plugin works, collected references are keyed by `outputPath` so you can have separate bibliographies for separate files, based on what is actually used on each file.
+The way this plugin works, collected references are keyed by `page.url` so you can have separate bibliographies for separate files, based on what is actually used on each file.
 This also means you can call it as many times as you want on the same content and it will not distort the output.